-Figures 6 and 7 show the three components of the stack of the aligned seismograms from each subarray for two representative events.
 Figure 6 shows subarray stacks from an intermediate depth event in Alaska where the pP phase is significantly bigger than P. Nonetheless, the P signal shown magnified in Figure 6b has a very high signal-to-noise ratio and a relatively high frequency content for a teleseism.
 Figure 7 shows comparable results for a typical, larger Powder River Basin mining explosion.
-These figures show why subarray stacks are a necessary approach for handling these data.
-The subarray stacks show significant differences in waveforms that are unquestionably not related to background noise. -Figure 7 shows a secondary amplitude effect not seen in the teleseismic waveforms.
-Notice theIn particular, there is a strong change in amplitude with depth, with the average surface-station P wave roughly a factor of 2 higher amplitude that the 4000s subarray average. -A comparable difference in P-wave amplitude is not seen for the teleseismic signal in Figure 67.
+The subarray stacks show significant differences in waveforms that are unquestionably not related to background noise.
+Figure 7 shows a secondary amplitude effect not seen in the teleseismic waveforms.
+In particular, there is a strong change in amplitude with depth, with the average surface-station P wave roughly a factor of 2 higher amplitude that the 4000s subarray average.
+A comparable difference in P-wave amplitude is not seen for the teleseismic signal in Figure 6.
 How much of that difference is due to the differences in emergence angle (steep angle of incidence for the teleseism but approximately horizontal for the mining explosion) and how much of the difference is due to frequency content (upper limit around 2 Hz for the teleseism and upper limit near the 40 Hz antialiasing frequency corner for the mining explosion) is not yet clear.